sankalpyed/Task-Manager---TM/README.md

 # About Task Manager-TM

 Task Manager-TM is a Web Application for time management.
-Helps to keep a track of the task such as:
+Helps to keep a track of the daily task such as:

 - Create new task
 - Edit existing task